ansible-collections/netapp.ontap/README.md

 ```bash
 ansible-galaxy collection install netapp.ontap
 ```
-To use Collection add the following to the top of your playbook, with out this you will be using Ansible 2.9 version of the module
+To use this collection, add the following to the top of your playbook, without this you will be using Ansible 2.9 version of the module
 ```
 collections:
   - netapp.ontap